Require user input using the Prompt block in your playbook

 - Drag and drop the half-circle icon attached to any existing block in the editor.
 Select a Prompt block from the menu that appears.

-- In the Message box, craft a meaningful message so the users receiving the message understand what actions they must take.
+- In the Message box, craft a meaningful message so the users receiving the prompt understand what actions they must take.

 - (Optional) Click + Message Parameter to search for and add the datapath to a message parameter.
 Adding a message parameter creates an input with a paired parameter that displays in the Message box.
 For details on specifying datapaths, see Specify data in your playbook.